-Each university Board of Trustees shall establish a competitive solicitation threshold not greater than \$75,000 (the "Competitive Solicitation Threshold") for the purchase of commodities or contractual services.
+Each university Board of Trustees shall establish a competitive solicitation threshold not greater than \$150,00075,000 (the "Competitive Solicitation Threshold") for the purchase of commodities or contractual services.
+Starting in January 2024, the competitive solicitation threshold will be reviewed every three years using the Consumer Price Index for All Urban Consumers (CPI-U), to determine if an adjustment should be recommended to the threshold.